beerfactory/brewbox-doc/specifications/index.rst

 .. note::

-   BrewBox requirements are not *set in stone*.
+   BrewBox requirements are *not set in stone* and specification documentation is *not exhaustive*.
 Any comments or improvement proposals are welcome.

 Context
 ========